Focaccia/Focaccia/README.md

 Focaccia is a storage abstraction layer which allows to manage with easy files into your local or cloud storages.

 ## Adapters:
+  - Local file system (included in this package)
   - [AWS](https://github.com/Focaccia/focaccia-aws-adapter)

 ## How To Use: